-Stakeholders need to rethink energy efficiency, as well as the resource use optimization that it offers, among other by taking advantage of applicable digital solutions.
+Stakeholders need to rethink energy efficiency, as well as the resource use optimization that it offers.
 As part of such perception change, energy efficiency must be fundamentally embedded and prioritized in energy policies and development strategies - to achieve higher systemic efficiencies and ensure overall net benefits to the energy system and its actors throughout the value chain.

 Task Force on Industrial Energy Efficiency